Henrikas-Kiupelis/timestar/API/v2/Misc.md

     RET  Set<String>
 ```

-    Returns the set of valid timezones, used by JodaTime;
+Returns the set of valid timezones, used by JodaTime

-    It shouldn't fail under normal circumstances;
+It shouldn't fail under normal circumstances

 <a name="read-time"><a>
 ```